Filmmaker Outreach Programmer

 How To Become a Filmmaker Outreach Programmer

-What Exactly Does a Filmmaker Outreach Programmer Do?
+What Does a Filmmaker Outreach Programmer Do?

 Filmmaker Outreach Programmer Yaniv Waisman is living a very interesting life devoted to creativity and watching short films.
 “I do two things: I have a company that produces content for TV and the internet such as commercials, infomercials, and now 360 VR content.
 I also run a website called Los Cortos (translated to “the shorts”).
 It’s a nonprofit organization that promotes Latino filmmakers and their short films,” says the tenured Waisman.